Mario Hollands: Minor league career

-Hollands pitched for the Lakewood BlueClaws of the Class A South Atlantic League in 2011, and then pitched for Lakewood, the Clearwater Threshers of the Class A-Advanced Florida State League, the Reading Phillies of the Class AA Eastern League, and the Lehigh Valley IronPigs of the Class AAA International League in 2012.
+Hollands pitched for the Lakewood BlueClaws of the Single–A South Atlantic League in 2011 and then pitched for Lakewood, the Clearwater Threshers of the High–A Florida State League, the Reading Phillies of the Double–A Eastern League, and the Lehigh Valley IronPigs of the Triple–A International League in 2012.
 Essentially, Hollands pitched for "whatever minor-league team required pitching help", which in one case required him to sleep on the living room floor of a shared apartment.
-Late in the season in Lehigh Valley, he compiled a 9.24 earned run average (ERA) in three starts, and possessed a fastball that reached only 86 mph, prompting Rod Nichols, then Lehigh Valley's pitching coach, and subsequently the Phillies' bullpen coach, to praise Hollands' work ethic, but opine that his pitching repertoire was insufficiently effective.
+Late in the season in Lehigh Valley, he compiled a 9.24 earned run average (ERA) in three starts and possessed a fastball that reached only 86 mph, prompting Rod Nichols, then Lehigh Valley's pitching coach, and subsequently the Phillies' bullpen coach, to praise Hollands' work ethic, but opine that his pitching repertoire was insufficiently effective.
 He had a solid 2013 season with Clearwater and Reading, recording a 1.56 ERA in 14 games for Clearwater between May 3 and July 10, and then a 4.06 ERA after being promoted to Reading.
 He then pitched for the Tiburones de La Guaira in the Venezuelan Winter League after the season, recording a 2.45 ERA.
 Phillies' officials credited that experience in Venezuelan winner ball as the impetus for his subsequent success.
 Hollands commented, "I've just gotten better," while Nichols commented, "He found it."